What to Wear to Golf: Women’s Outfit Guide (Cute to Luxury) for Brands, Clubs & Retail Buyers

 Fabric recovery and drape

 Smooth after sitting.
 Clean after walking.
-Doesn’t bag out.
+Doesn’t bag out. -

 Finishing quality

-Zippers, binding, stitch cleanliness, pocket construction.
-People feel this even if they can’t name it.
+Zippers, binding, stitch cleanliness, pocket construction. -

 Color discipline